-The current is not in phase with the voltage and has not a sinusiodal form.
+The current is in phase with the voltage but has not a sinusiodal form.
+Also the symmetry is not the same as the voltage's symmetry.
 Hence the power factor is low.
 Also the power spectrum of the current is determined.